 The day after a tough workout, you may feel a little tired and maybe even a bit sore.
-Post-workout fatigue and post-workout soreness is not uncommon, but can be minimized with adjustments to your training program, proper nutrition and obtaining adequate amounts of sleep.
+Exercise statistics show muscle soreness and fatigue after exercise is not uncommon, but they can be minimized with adjustments to your training program, proper nutrition and obtaining adequate amounts of sleep.